caltechlibrary/cait/README.md

 + CAIT_BLEVE_INDEX, the Bleve index to use to drive the search service
 + CAIT_TEMPLATES, templates for search service as well as browsable static pages
-+ CAIT_SEARCH_URL, the url you want to run the search service on (e.g. http://localhost:8501)
++ CAIT_SITE_URL, the url you want to run the search service on (e.g. http://localhost:8501)

 Assuming the default setup, you could start the like